 Carolina Veterans Support Group will be providing a Field of Flags.
 Those that would like to sponsor a flag can do so here.

 The Town will again offer toy soldiers that citizens can write a soldier's name on and place in the memorial as a way to honor all of those who have served in the armed forces.
 These soldiers will be saved and placed in the monument every Memorial Day and Veterans Day.

-Join us for a ceremony in remembrance of those who have served our country.
-The ceremony will feature speakers from the Town of Cary and local armed forces community support groups.
 A list of speakers and community support groups will be available closer to the event date.